scabanela-ischool/Data_Engineering_Proj3_User_Behavior/README.md

 The executives would also like some suggestions on how a NoSQL document store such as MongoDB and/or a NoSQL in-memory key-value store such as Redis might be used in future systems related to the hybrid deliveries.

-# Following this is a section for the "Coding Part" and a section following that for the "Presentation Part"

-Please ensure you read the entire instructions!

 ## Coding Part

 The coding part is due in week 13, on the day of your class meeting, at 11:59 pm.